eisfabian/PACEtomo/README.md

 - to be continued...

 ### Recent changes
+Please also check the [beta folder](https://github.com/eisfabian/PACEtomo/tree/main/beta) for the latest updates!
 #### PACEtomo_selectTargets.py [v1.3]
 - Added option to use SerialEM's Low Dose Search instead of View to allow for a different field of view during target selection.
 Search is not used for a *targetPattern* setup and the map for realignment of target 1 is still taken in View mode.
 - Added option to run target selection on a group of points.